wkdixon11/qmk_firmware/keyboards/bm40hsrgb/keymaps/wkdixon11/readme.md

-# The default keymap for bm40hsrgb
+# The custom keymap for bm40hsrgb